-Naturally occurring hormone induces egg maturationJune 17th, 2013 in Medical research /
+Naturally occurring hormone induces egg maturationJune 17, 2013 in Medicine & Health / Medical research

 The naturally occurring hormone kisspeptin effectively induces egg maturation during infertility treatment, according to a clinical in vitro fertilization (IVF) study.
 The results were presented Monday at The Endocrine Society's 95th Annual Meeting in San Francisco.